newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-state-trade-expansion-program.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: The New Jersey Business Action Center's (NJBAC) State Trade Expansion Program (NJSTEP) provides financial awards to domestic small businesses that are new to exporting and those who currently sell their goods and services to other countries.
+sidebarCardBodyText: The New Jersey Business Action Center's (NJBAC) State Trade Expansion Program (NJSTEP) provides financial awards to domestic small businesses that are new to exporting and those who currently sell their goods and services to other countries.